-Links to Variables & Lists // Collections // Python editor // Conditions // Loops // Exercises
+Links to Variables & Lists // Collections // Python editor // Conditions // Loops // Functions // Working with libraries // Exercises

 Read from a text file